drmathochist/ScalaCats/README.md

 In this case, the arrows between functors are defined to be natural transformations.
 And natural transformations are also the subject matter of the first case of the Yoneda lemma.

-As a functional language, Scala already reifies functions as objects, which makes it easy to talk about these arrowe between types.
+As a functional language, Scala already reifies functions as objects, which makes it easy to talk about these arrows between types.
 Natural transformations, however, are trickier.
 They show up easily enough: a natural transformation from one functor to another is just a parametrically polymorphic function!
 But reifying this object takes a little more work, similar to the way that reifying functions takes work in languages that don't support first-class function values.